 - Adaptation Expansion: Most of the episodes in the original novella are adapted one to one, with some minor differences.
 Some larger changes exist though: In the film, the party is explicitly shown to be an orgy, whereas in the book this was just strongly hinted at.
 The scene with Bill and Victor towards the end is also an addition, as the "Traumnovelle" left the story fairly open.

-- All Just a Dream/Schrödinger's Butterfly: Very subtle hints in the movie provide clues that this is so.
-Eyes Wide Shut.
+- All Just a Dream / Schrödinger's Butterfly: Very subtle hints in the movie provide clues that this is so.
+After all, the movie is called Eyes Wide Shut, and the novella is titled "Traumnovelle" ("Dream Novella").

 - Big Fancy House: The lavish countryside mansion where the orgy is held.
-Shot at Mentore Towers.
+Shot at Mentmore Towers.

 - Bluff the Impostor: Bill is found out when he doesn't know the "house password" for the mansion.
-There never was a house password.
+There never was a "house password".
+Notably, the novella leaves it unclear whether the password existed or not.

 - Break-In Threat: Possibly.
 It's unclear if the bad guys left the main character's mask on his bed as a threat or if his wife simply found the mask herself.

-- The Conspiracy: Bill thinks he's stumbled onto a terrible one, but the ending leaves that unclear.
+- The Conspiracy: Bill thinks he's stumbled onto a terrible one, but the ending leaves it unclear.

 - Disposable Sex Worker: Heavily implied with Mandy, a hooker -according to Victor- who dies under mysterious circumstances, and halfway with Domino, who learns that she's HIV-positive and is never seen again right after Bill meets her.